 “The Kids Aren’t Alright” by The Americanas is an ironic song that speaks to the struggles of growing up.

-At first glance, the title appears to be about teenage angst and discontentment, but in reality, it’s a commentary on how hard it can be for youths to make it in this world.
+At first glance, the title appears to be about teenage angst and discontentment, but it’s a commentary on how hard it can be for youths to make it in this world.

-The lyrics and music are full of vivid imagery that paints a picture of the day-to-day battles young people face, from balancing school and work commitments to living in an ever-changing cultural landscape.
+The lyrics and music are full of vivid imagery that paints a picture of young people’s day-to-day battles, from balancing school and work commitments to living in an ever-changing cultural landscape.

 12. “Thank You” by Alanis Morissette

-“Thank You” by Alanis Morissette is widely considered to be one of the most ironic songs ever written.
+“Thank You” by Alanis Morissette is widely considered one of the most ironic songs ever written.

 The juxtaposition between the cheery tune and morose lyrics makes this song an example of perfect irony.